grilling guides icon.Grilling Guides

 The lit coals will slowly burn along the line giving you hours of prolonged, slow, low-temperature smoking.
 And of course, you can keep topping up more coals to the “tail” to extend the snake and the cooking time.

-How Much Charcoal Should You Use in a Grill?
+How Much Charcoal Should You Use in Your Grill?

 Graphic of 3 charcoal chimneys with different amount of fuel in e.